chevah/pymqi/README.md

 > python setup.py bdist_wheel
 ```

-It wil copy the IBM MQ DLLs and table files in the Python virtual environment
+It will copy the IBM MQ DLLs and table files in the Python virtual environment,
-root folder.

-# Sample code

-To put a message on a queue:
+into a sub-folder called `ibm-mq`.
+You will need to setup Python to load the DLL from there.

 ```python
 import os